sundrelingam/KusuLLC/README.md

 This module can be run as follows: `Fundamentals().analyze("PINS")`.

 This module relies on data from `SimFin` which is downloaded to the `./models/data/simfin` directory.
-If you do not want to re-pull this data and write it to disk, use `Fundamentals().analyze("PINS" update_data=False)`.
+If you do not want to re-pull this data and write it to disk, use `Fundamentals().analyze("PINS", update_data=False)`.